SARDONYX-sard/serde-hkx/docs/handson_hex_dump/defaultmale/readme.md

 }
 ```

-- The following code is almost identical to the actual definitions of the Havok types and Havok classes required for this project.
+- The following code is the Havok types and Havok classes required for this project.
+  NOTE: The code shown here could very well be completely different from the SDK except for the offset and size.
   (The reason this is necessary is that **the binary read size is highly dependent on the C++ class offset and size**.)

   View Assembly and C++ code in Compiler Explorer